NativeScript/theme/README.md

 And load the file after your core theme.
 It should just work&trade;.
 If it doesn't - head for the issues section.

-## Theme Classes and Compatibility
+## Theme classes and compatibility

 The old generic theme classes have been retired to avoid clashes with user code.
 They now live in the .compat world - if you want to use them, you should load them separately, like this: